khakhalin/notes/keywords/spark.md

 Main object: Spark DataFrame, created with `spark.createDataFrame()`, from a list of `(key, value)` tuples (NOT a dict as for [[pandas]]!).
 Keys correspond to columns.
 The schema for the data may be both implicit (derived from the data on dataframe creation), or explicit.

-One can also create a Spark df from a Pandas df, which is often the best approach in practice, especially for small dataframes, as the interface is such so much more reasonable.
+One can also create a Spark df from a Pandas df using `spark.createDataFrame(pandasDF)`, which is often the best approach in practice, especially for small dataframes, as Pandas creation interface is just so much more reasonable.

 To load extermal data into a dataframe:
 * `spark.read.parquet('filename')` (or `.csv`, or some other formats)